 Does Your State Have an Estate or Inheritance Tax?

-Of the six states with inheritance taxes, Nebraska has the highest top rate at 18 percent.
-Maryland imposes the lowest top rate at 10 percent.
-All six states exempt spouses, and some fully or partially exempt immediate relatives.
+Of the six states with inheritance taxes, Kentucky and New Jersey have the highest top rates at 16 percent.
+Maryland offers the lowest top rate, at 10 percent.
+All six states exempt spouses, and some go farther to exempt immediate relatives or lineal heirs.

 Tennessee repealed its estate tax (confusingly called an inheritance tax by the state) this year, the culmination of a multi-year phase-out, and Indiana completed the repeal of its inheritance tax in 2013.
 Maryland and New York are in the process of phasing in new, higher estate tax exemptions, eventually matching the federal exemption level ($5.9 million) by 2019.
 Minnesota is in the process of doubling its exemption from $1 million to $2 million over five years.
 The District of Columbia is slated to phase in higher exemptions to the estate tax as new revenues become available.